IndieCade Submission GuidelinesPlease read carefully before proceeding to the submission process.

 In addition your fees provide you and your team with complimentary entry to our IndieXchange, onsite developer summit in October, Festival access, and feedback for your game.
 For more information on these benefits please see the FAQ and the information on our website.

 If you have a discount code you may apply only one code per entry.
 Discount codes are only applicable for the regular submission.
 If you are in need of a scholarship, please fill out the appropriate form in the submission form or send an email directly to email@example.com

 Game processing fees are applied directly to costs associated with the submission and reviewing process; 1) Software: Development and maintenance of the submissions and jury system software; 2) Reviews: Developers have asked for better reviews and based on your input we have expanded our review process to improve feedback, which requires additional funds to support; 3) Server/Operational Costs: And finally a percentage of the fees go to the annual server and storage fees, as well as payment system fees.
 For more information please visit the FAQ.

-All games may be updated until the deadline, at which point all submission close (at 11:59 PST on May 15, 2014 and 11:59pm June 15, 2014 for late submissions).
+All games may be updated until the deadline, at which point all submission close (at 11:50pm PDT on May 1st, 2015 and 11:59pm PDT on June 1st, 2015 for late submissions).
 Submissions will be confirmed within one week of completion.
-Only games received by the May 15 deadline will be eligible for our E3 Showcase.

 Entries will be selected by a diverse jury consisting of game designers, artists, curators and academics.

 Finalists will be contacted by August 31st, 2015.
 All entrants are informed of their games’ status before any official announcement is made.
 Rejection notices will be accompanied with feedback from the jurors if it is available.